lukew95/lukew95.github.io/_posts/2020-05-17-My-First-Weeks.md

 web app, I learnt how to cummunicate ideas to a developer using the correct terminology and quite a lot of SQL.

-This leads to now and I have re-activated my account with Treehouse (I first opened my account during the apprenticeship), I have been looking at web development jobs and have seen that most in my area are for Full Stack JavaScript so I have taken it upon myself to learn and hopefully move back into this industry.
+This leads to now and I have re-activated my account with Treehouse (I first opened my account during the apprenticeship), I have been looking at web development jobs and have seen that most in my area are for Full Stack .NET so I have taken it upon myself to learn and hopefully move back into this industry.

 I have spent the first few weeks with Treehouse brushing up on my knowledge of HTML, CSS and JavaScript (turns out I remebered quite alot).
-I have for the last week been learning Node.js and Express to create persistent API's and I am now learning React (which I must say I am finding quite difficult but slowly grasping it!)
+I have for the last week been learning the basic of c#  and I am now learning .NET MVC.
 I am really enjoying getting back onto my laptop and tinkering again and I am looking forward to seeing where this knowledge will take me!

 If you have any questions about Treehouse then drop me an email I'd be happy to give my thoughts on them!